avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Cholera outbreaks typically occur in places where there is poor access to clean water and poor sewage infrastructure (Figure 3).
 These include low-income settings in which there is poor water sanitation infrastructure, or places in which there is a humanitarian crisis (e.g. an earthquake or war) that has disrupted the water sanitation infrastructure.
-Examples are Haiti, where there was a cholera epidemic from 2010-2019 which began shortly after a massive earthquake occurred in 2010, and Yemen, which has suffered a cholera epidemic from 2016-present during its ongoing civil war.
+Examples are Haiti, where there was a cholera epidemic from 2010-2019 which began shortly after a massive earthquake that occurred in 2010, and Yemen, which has suffered a cholera epidemic from 2016 up until the present during its ongoing civil war.

 .. figure:: Wastewater.jpg
   :width: 350